programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 a) In the Azure Portal, open the **Keys and Endpoint** page of your resource.

-{% include figure.html filename="en-or-transcribing-handwritten-text-with-python-and-azure-03.png" alt="Visual description of figure image" caption="Figure 3.
+{% include figure.html filename="en-or-transcribing-handwritten-text-with-python-and-azure-03.png" alt="Screen capture of the Keys and Endpoint tab in the Azure Portal" caption="Figure 3.
 Keys and Endpoint." %}

 b) Copy `KEY 1` and paste it into a separate text file you can refer to.
 The key will look a bit like this `b-f-9-7-0-8-4-8-b-7-a-6-6-8-1-9-`.
 There are two keys, but you only need to use one of them for this lesson.